drankinatty/gtkwrite/README.md

     $ make clean
     $ make with=-DWGTKSOURCEVIEW2

+To build either on win32 and enable the -subsystem,windows link option, add

+    $ make ss=-DWIN

 **Note:** you must use `make clean` before calling `make` when switching back and forth between versions ***and*** after each `git pull`.

 Give it a try, help make it better.
-Drop me a line if you have any questions. (ignore typos in the Readme -- it doesn't go though the compiler :)
+Drop me a line if you have any questions.